MohammedSciUp/Mathematics-for-linear-regression-/README.md

-# Mathematics-for-linear-regression-
+# Mathematics-for-machine-learning-
-Mathematics for linear regression
+Mathematics for machine learning